nefynbait/Motion_planning_and_obstacle_avoidance/README.md

 change to publishing topic for initial position and /move_base_simple/goal accordingly for each robot.
 For example write tb3_0/initialpose and tb3_0/move_base_simple/goal for tb3_0 robot.

 **Important**
 The code by default only stops with response to the obstacle.
-To activate the code for moving left or right remove the comment in line no. and from file src/hybrid_astar/src/obs_service
+To activate the code for moving left or right remove the comment in line no.158 and 175 from file src/hybrid_astar/src/obs_service

 ![image](https://user-images.githubusercontent.com/63865577/151713842-21cf9263-746d-4e89-a06a-8c678661955f.png)